dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 2. Search for "dbt Semantic Layer for Sheets" and install it
 3. After installing, access it by opening the Add-On menu and finding "dbt Semantic Layer for Sheets".
 This will open a custom menu to the right hand side of your screen.
 4. Authenticate with the dbt Cloud Environment Id and Service Token
 5. Start querying your metrics using the **Query Builder**!
-Refer to [Custom menu key functions](#custom-menu-key-functions) for more information on its capabilities.
+   - For more info on the menu functions, refer to [Custom menu key functions](#custom-menu-key-functions).

 When querying your data with Google Sheets:

 - It returns the data to the cell you have clicked on